 Tiffany’s focus in treatment is to assist her clients in restoring them to a pre- accident level of functioning by using a client focused and collaborative approach that helps the client move at their own pace.
 Together Tiffany and her clients develop a specific treatment plan that is individually and uniquely catered to their needs and goals for therapy.

 As a psychotherapist, Tiffany provides an eclectic approach, often drawing from multiple theoretical orientations that are individually specific to the clients needs.
 She often uses Cognitive Behavioral, Person Centered, Family Systems, Existential and Psychodynamic interventions.

 Elita Hamala, M.A.
 LMFT 51135

-She works with a broad range of issues across all age groups.
-Her techniques include Behavior Therapy, Cognitive Behavior Therapy (CBT) and Brief Solution Focused Therapy.
-She focuses on short-term treatment with the goal of helping to eliminate problems as quickly as possible.
+Elita uses a variety of therapeutic methods, including Behavior Therapy, Cognitive Behavior Therapy (CBT) and Brief Solution Focused Therapy.
+She focuses on short-term treatment with the goal of helping to eliminate/reduce problems as quickly as possible.

 Astrid Santic-Jacobs, LMFT License MFC43833

 Astrid has years of experience treating children, teens, young adults and families.
 She has helped families living with ADD, ADHD, Asperger’s, Oppositional Defiant Disorder, High Functioning Autism, depression, anxiety, social issues, learning disabilities, trauma, grief and loss.
 She has worked in school settings, counseling children and teens with behavioral, social and learning issues.
 She has lead parent/teacher meetings and IEPs, and provided college and career counseling and helped late teens and young adults with transition plans.